jkuczek15/spotifycollab/README.md

     `npm install -g angular-cli`

-4. Install [MongoDB](https://www.mongodb.com/download-center#community) for a database server.
+5. Install [MongoDB](https://www.mongodb.com/download-center#community) for a database server.
 It is recommended that you add the MongoDB `bin` folder to your PATH environment variable.
-5. That's it, if you've made it this far, you're ready to run the project.

 # Run the project
 1. Navigate to the folder titled 'rest-api' and run the command `swagger project start`, this starts the rest-api which we will interact with both from the client and the server.
 2. Run a mongodb database server.
 On Linux, open a new terminal and type `mongod`.
 On Windows, the executable file is something similar to the following path:  `./Program Files/MongoDB/Server/{version}/bin/mongod`
 3. Navigate to the project directory and run `ng build --watch`.
-This watches the client side for changes.
+This builds the project and also watches the client side for changes.
 4. Navigate to the project directory and run `nodemon`, this starts the web server along with socket.io on two separate ports.
 This also watches the server for changes.

 ## Rest API